LambdaGeo/rwh-ptbr/cap06.md

     deriving (Eq, Ord, Show)
 ```

 The purpose of a `newtype` declaration is to rename an existing type, giving it a distinct identity.
 As we can see, it is similar in appearance to a type declared using the `data` keyword.
-[No comments](comment: add)

 ![[Note]](/support/figs/note.png)

 The type and newtype keywords

 Although their names are similar, the `type` and `newtype` keywords have different purposes.
 The `type` keyword gives us another way of referring to a type, like a nickname for a friend.
 Both we and the compiler know that \[Char\] and String names refer to the same type.
-[3 comments](comments: show / hide)

 In contrast, the `newtype` keyword exists to _hide_ the nature of a type.
 Consider a UniqueID type.
-[No comments](comment: add)

 ```haskell
 -- arquivo: src/Ch06.hs